microsoft/industry/fsi/solutions/bankingCustomerEngagement/readme.md

 The monitoring capabilities are built into a solution and can be accessed by opening the dashboard view of the application.
 Different dashboard views are available for different personas and can be used to monitor active sessions, active cases, cases that require a follow-up, active agents and call-center performance.

-To learn how additional dashbaords can be created, visit [this page](https://docs.microsoft.com/powerapps/maker/model-driven-apps/create-edit-dashboards).
+To learn how additional dashboards can be created, visit [this page](https://docs.microsoft.com/powerapps/maker/model-driven-apps/create-edit-dashboards).

 ### Agent scripts

 Agent scripts can be used to provide guidance to agents to avoid errors and ensure that processes are followed.
-The contextual guidance guides them through the conversation and provides accurate information taht can then be shared with customers.
+The contextual guidance guides them through the conversation and provides accurate information that can then be shared with customers.
 This allows to create a unified experience for customers and allows to respond more timely and efficiently to customer queries.

 More details about the agent script feature in Dynamics 365 customer services can be found [here](https://docs.microsoft.com/en-us/dynamics365/app-profile-manager/agent-scripts).